 Dishonesty occurs when a student attempts to enhance the substance or quality of original work by including material or using information that is not generated specifically by honest effort and has not been credited to the appropriate source.
 Dishonesty also includes providing unauthorized assistance to another student(s).
-Unauthorized assistance can include, but is not limited to, photos, messages, or discussions regarding assessment questions and/or answers, shared work that another student can present as his or her own, and any other information that allows a student to gain an unfair academic advantage.
+Unauthorized assistance can include, but is not limited to, photos, messages, or discussions regarding assessment questions and/or answers, shared work that another student can present as his or her own, allowing another student to copy your work, providing electronic access to student work (sharing documents, files or attachments) so that another student can benefit and any other sharing of information that allows a student to gain an unfair academic advantage.

-NOTE: Information found on the worldwide web may violate the UCFSD Academic Honesty guidelines.
+NOTE: Information found on the world wide web may violate the UCFSD Academic Honesty guidelines.
 It is imperative that students consider the source, the content, and the intent of the information prior to deciding to use a document as any part of an assignment or assessment.